How to Identify an Eastern Phoebe

 Nest and Eggs

-Nest: Mud and moss, lined with grasses, hair and feathers, under a bridge, deck or in a cave entrance; holds two to six white eggs.
+An eastern phoebe nest is made of mud and moss, and lined with grasses, hair and feathers.
+You might see it under a bridge, deck or in a cave entrance.
+The nest holds two to six plain white eggs.

-Eastern phoebes made history in 1804 when Audubon tied silver thread on the legs of nestlings – the first North American experiment in bird banding.
+Eastern phoebes made history in 1804 when John James Audubon tied silver thread on the legs of nestlings to track their migration.
+This was the first North American experiment in bird banding.
 The next year he found two of his marked birds nesting nearby.

 What Does an Eastern Phoebe Eat?